-2) Solar air heaters do not work at night.
-In other words, they do not store energy, they only work during the day.
+Unlike an efficient hot water tank, solar air heaters do not store any heat for later.
+They only work during the day.
 This is a limitation that deterred many potential customers (ie. the fact they usually needed to have another heating system in place anyway).

-Exceptions - Where Solar Air Heaters May Still Be Worthwhile
+Exceptions - Where Solar Heaters May Still Be Worthwhile

 There are still a few cases where solar air heaters may be your preferred heating choice.
 Two examples I can think of are:

 - Wall-mounted installations, where you need the extra heat in the adjacent room.
 This means you're not directly competing with roof space for solar PV.
 It also minimises the duct losses and simplifies the installation process.
 On the other hand, you could also install a window in the same space, for a similar heating benefit (and better view).

 - Off-grid or seldom-occupied dwellings for the ventilation benefit.
 Solar air heaters can work well in these locations as they are not connected to mains power and essentially run themselves.
 A holiday home, for example.

 Graphic of how a well designed Solar Air Heater works.

 Solar Powered Heating - Features to Look For